hathibelagal-dev/instantpolyglot/docs/eng/Esperanto.md

 All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

-This text showcases several key features of Esperanto, including its regular grammar (all adjectives end in -a, all adverbs in -e), its use of the accusative case (-n ending), and its word-building capabilities (denaske = "by birth", from de + naski + e).
+This text showcases several key features of Esperanto, including its regular grammar (all adjectives end in -a, all adverbs in -e), its use of the accusative case (-n ending), and its word-building capabilities (denaske = “by birth”, from de + naski + e).